Feral fallow deer

 - Preventing more deer from entering the wild is a key control strategy.
 It is an offence to allow farmed deer to escape into the wild.

-- Deer control is often best done as joint exercise, involving all land managers.
+- Feral fallow deer control is often best done as joint exercise, involving all land managers.
 Councils and Landcare groups can help to coordinate efforts.

-- Although time-consuming and labour-intensive, ground shooting is most effective and humane technique to reduce wild deer populations.
+- Although time-consuming and labour-intensive, ground shooting is most effective and humane technique to reduce feral deer populations.
 Such shooting is usually done at night from vehicle with spotlights.

 - Helicopter shooting is effective in inaccessible areas such as broadacre crops, swamps and marshes.
 However, most new deer populations in Queensland are at comparatively low densities and in areas of thick cover where helicopter shooting is unlikely to be economical.
 Helicopter shooting also risks disturbing and dispersing deer populations.